 The ornament is connected with material, we can only understand the impact of ornament on society through the fragments that were left to us from prior generations and ancient cultures.
 To understand ornament therefore, we have to go back in time to see what it meant in previous eras.

-‚The Grammar of Ornament‘ (1856) written by Owen Jones in his late years summarises a huge amount of knowledge on ancient ornament.
+„The Grammar of Ornament“ (1856) written by Owen Jones in his late years summarizes a huge amount of knowledge on ancient ornament.
 Every tribe that produces ornament of its own cultural value would always apply the same code or approach: inspiration from nature.

 Ornament plays with our minds.
-The idea of reality and unconciousness comes into play: ornament could not exist without its material.
-With Millers essay on ‚Materiality‘ I will make clear how ornament is ingrained into material.
-Miller opens up a critical discussion on the importance of material culture and how the ‚thing‘ effects the unconsious mind of a human.
+The idea of reality and unconsciousness comes into play: ornament could not exist without its material.

 An ornament is more than a beautiful decoration, it implies a particular condition, a skill which represents a moment of time."